7mochi/llhl/README.md

 - Records a demo automatically when a match is started (With agstart).
 - /unstuck command (10 seconds cooldown).
 - Check certain sound files, they're the same sounds that are verified in the EHLL gamemode - AG6.6.
-- Be able to destroy other players satchels (Optional, disabled by default).
 - Block nickname and model changes when a game is in progress (Optional, both enabled by default).
 - New intermission mode.
 - More than 1 HLTV allowed.